MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Upgrade-to-RDS-2016.md

 | Windows Server 2012      | Windows 7 SP1, Windows 8, Windows 8.1 |

 > [!NOTE]
-> - We do not support heterogeneous collections.
+> - Windows Server 2016 Remote Desktop Services does not support heterogeneous collections.
 All VMs in a collection must be same OS version.
-> - We do support having separate homogeneous collections with different guest OS version on the same host.
+> - You can have separate homogeneous collections with different guest OS versions on the same host.
-> - VM templates must be created on a Windows Server 2016 Hyper-V host to be able to use as guest OS on a Windows Server 2016 Hyper-V host.
+> - VM templates must be created on a Windows Server 2016 Hyper-V host to used as guest OS on a Windows Server 2016 Hyper-V host.

 ## VDI deployment – supported guest OS upgrade
 Administrators will have the following options to upgrade of VM collections: